Lawmakers from Uruguay's ruling coalition to visit the Falklands; opposition rejects embassy invitation

 Valdomir added “it's a bad signal, since the sovereignty of that territory corresponds to Argentina”.
 He added “we acknowledge there is a dispute between Argentina and the United Kingdom over the Falklands/Malvinas sovereignty which must be solved through dialogue and in accordance with bilateral negotiations, but this is something which the UK rejects”.

-Lawmaker Valdomir belongs to the group led by ex president Jose Mujica, who is known for his change of mind according to political circumstances, and has been encouraged by the electoral return of president Lula da Silva in Brazil.
-Besides the opposition Broad Front, as most Uruguayan political parties is undergoing a generational renewal: the leaders who were successful in ensuring fifteen years of Broad Front government have either died (ex president Tabare Vazquez), have stepped down (ex Finance minister Danilo Astori) or are still lingering around but prisoners in Mujica's words of “biology” and “rational thinking spasms”.
+Lawmaker Valdomir belongs to the group led by ex President Jose Mujica.
+The opposition Broad Front, as most Uruguayan political parties is undergoing a generational renewal: the leaders who were successful in ensuring fifteen years of Broad Front government have either died (ex president Tabare Vazquez) or have stepped down (ex Finance minister and ex Vice President Danilo Astori).

 This has meant that both the ruling coalition and particularly the Broad Front are in turmoil with much infighting for the leadership of the different groups.
 The fact is that those who accepted the visit invitation to the Falklands are not relevant figures from the ruling coalition while records show that when previous invitations, in effect representatives from all parties either in the ruling or opposition coalitions did travel to the Falklands/Malvinas and this includes the Broad Front.